Assessment and Taxation

 • Appeals are for the current tax year only.

 If you miss the above deadline, or you disagree with a prior year's value, you may file an appeal with the Magistrate Division of the Oregon Tax Court.
 Appeal forms may be obtained by calling the Oregon Tax Court, Magistrate Division at 503-986-5650.
 Certain standards must be met to have appeals to the magistrate heard.
-All appeal forms are available in the Assessor's Office or you can download an Information Circular from the State about the appeals process.
+All appeal forms are available in the Assessor's Office or you can download an Information Circular (PDF from the Oregon Department of Revenue) about the appeals process.

 New Format?